chandlerjwang/aplsnippets/lambda/custom/aplsamples/components/pager/readme.md

 The `AutoPage` command automatically progresses through a series of pages displayed in a [Pager](https://developer.amazon.com/en-US/docs/alexa/alexa-presentation-language/apl-pager.html) component.
 The `AutoPage` command finishes after the last page has been displayed for the requested time period.

 ## Sample
-The `AutoPage` command has the following properties in addition to the regular command properties.

 ```JSON
 {